BrenoFariasdaSilva/Worked-Example-Miner/README.md

 ## License

-This project is licensed under the [Creative Commons Zero v1.0 Universal](LICENSE), which permits use, modification, distribution, and sublicensing of this code, including for commercial purposes, provided that the original copyright notice is included and proper credit is given to [Breno Farias da Silva](https://github.com/BrenoFariasdaSilva) as the original author of the repository.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the [Apache License 2.0](LICENSE).
+This license permits use, modification, distribution, and sublicense of the code for both private and commercial purposes, provided that the original copyright notice and a disclaimer of warranty are included in all copies or substantial portions of the software.
+It also requires a clear attribution back to the original author(s) of the repository.
+For more details, see the [LICENSE](LICENSE) file in this repository.